fbpx

 Companion planting is an ancient practice

 For centuries, many cultures grew crops, flowers, and herbs together.
 A great example is the indigenous peoples across North America and Central America who used the “Three Sisters” method of planting Maize or Corn, Squash, and Pole Beans together in one patch.
-The squash enjoys the shade of the corn and cools the corn roots.
-And the corn and corn stalks provide support for the climbing pole beans.
+The squash enjoys the shade of the corn and cools the corn roots; the corn and corn stalks provide support for the climbing pole beans.
 That’s truly companion planting.

-My garden beds barely have a square inch of earth unplanted and I have few if any pest problems.
+My garden beds barely have a square inch of earth unplanted, and I have few if any, pest problems.
 Birds love the sunflower seeds and perch on top of the sunflowers to spy crawling insects in the garden.
 After a rain, the garden is covered with birds looking for a quick meal and I have little crop damage from my flying friends.
-Well a little, but that’s the price I pay for these insect eating machines.
+Well, a little, but that’s the price I pay for these insect eating machines.

 Companion planting increases biodiversity

 Scientists routinely provide evidence that supports companion planting.
 While they may not refer to the results by this name, their work shows potential for any home gardener to capitalize on the nature of plants to influence each other’s growth.
-Some plants host beneficial insects, some release nutrients advantageous to another crop’s growth, and still others provide a buffer against the elements.
+Some plants host beneficial insects, some release nutrients advantageous to another crop’s growth, and others provide a buffer against the elements.

 pole beans sweet corn companion plants